-The @aboutglos guide to The Forest of Dean in Gloucestershire.
-Details of all the fun and sights for you to see as well as some hidden gems to explore. travelling in the forest is best on foot, bike, car or on the buses.
+There are lots of fun things to see or do in The Forest of Dean in Gloucestershire.
+The area has many options for places to visit and tourist attractions to have fun.
+There are many fun activities fun and beautiful sights for you to see.
+There are also some hidden gems to explore when venturing off the popular forest trails.
+Travelling in the forest is best on foot, bike, car or on the buses.

 Forest Of Dean

-The Forest of Dean is a stunning area of ancient mixed woodland and one of the only surviving ancient woods in England.
-The FOD covers over 42 square miles of countryside and is a diverse habitat for wildlife.
-The area has an industrial past based mainly around the mining industry.
-There are remnants of the iron, coal and even gold mining to be spotted in the forest.
+The Forest of Dean is a stunning area of ancient mixed woodland and one of the few surviving ancient woods in England.
+The Forest of Dean covers over 42 square miles of countryside and is a diverse habitat for wildlife.
+This area has an industrial past based mainly on the mining industry.
+There are remnants of the iron, coal, and you can spot even gold mining in the forest.

-Historically a large part of the woods was reserved for royal hunting before 1066, and remained as the second largest Crown forest in England, the largest being New Forest in Hampshire.
+Historically, they reserved a large part of the woods for royal hunting before 1066.
+It subsequently remained as the second largest Crown forest in England, the largest being New Forest in Hampshire.

 - Cycling Guide -Routes for beginners and experienced in off-road.